Richard Deacon (actor): Career

-Deacon appeared in some Westerns and many sitcoms, including It's a Great Life, The People's Choice, How to Marry a Millionaire, Guestward, Ho!, Pete and Gladys, The Donna Reed Show, Gunsmoke, The Real McCoys (in the episode "The Tax Man Cometh", he clashes with series star Walter Brennan over property tax assessments in the San Fernando Valley), Get Smart, Bonanza (a deceitful character who cheats the Cartwrights during their visit to San Francisco in the episode "San Francisco"), and The Rifleman (episode "The Hangman", in an uncredited role).
+Deacon appeared in some Westerns and many sitcoms, including It's a Great Life, The People's Choice, How to Marry a Millionaire, Guestward, Ho!, Pete and Gladys, The Donna Reed Show, Gunsmoke (he was the original actor to portray town banker, Mr. Botkin), The Real McCoys (in the episode "The Tax Man Cometh", he clashes with series star Walter Brennan over property tax assessments in the San Fernando Valley), Get Smart, Bonanza (a deceitful character who cheats the Cartwrights during their visit to San Francisco in the episode "San Francisco"), and The Rifleman (episode "The Hangman", in an uncredited role).
 In episode 5 of the first season of The Munsters, "Pike's Pique", he plays water district commissioner Mr. Pike, buying the underground rights to lay pipe.
 In The Addams Family, he administers Cousin Itt a battery of psychological tests in the episode "Cousin Itt and the Vocational Counselor".
 In 1966, he appeared on Phyllis Diller's short-lived television sitcom, The Pruitts of Southampton.
 He also guest starred in the NBC family drama National Velvet, and in the ABC/Warner Bros. crime drama Bourbon Street Beat, and played Mr. Whipple on The Twilight Zone in the 1964 episode "The Brain Center at Whipple's".
 In 1967, Deacon played Ralph Yarby, director of security for lumber baron D.J.
 Mulrooney, in Disney's The Gnome-Mobile.
 In 1968, he played Dean Wheaton in the Walt Disney film Blackbeard's Ghost.
 He was also an occasional panelist in the 1970s/early 1980s versions of Match Game.
 In 1970, he appeared in four episodes of The Beverly Hillbillies as a psychiatrist treating Granny.

-In 1971, Deacon co-starred, along with Elaine Joyce, in the final episode of Green Acres which was a backdoor pilot for a proposed sitcom titled "The Blonde" or "Carol".
+In 1971, Deacon co-starred, along with Elaine Joyce, in the final episode of Green Acres, which was a backdoor pilot for a proposed sitcom titled "The Blonde" or "Carol".
 Joyce played Oliver's former "dizzy blonde" secretary, Carol Rush, who now lives in Los Angeles with her sister and brother-in-law.
-Deacon played her no-nonsense boss, Mr. Oglethorpe, who Carol manages to save from a real estate scam.
+Deacon played her no-nonsense boss, Mr. Oglethorpe, whom Carol manages to save from a real estate scam.
 The pilot was not picked up.

 In 1969, he co-starred on Broadway as Horace Vandergelder in the long-running musical Hello, Dolly!, reuniting him onstage with Diller, who played the title character.

 Deacon appeared on the Match Game-Hollywood Squares Hour in 1983 as a game show participant / celebrity guest star.